emanuelm33/BinPo/README.md

 BinPo allows for computing the following properties:
 * The SC solution to the Schrödinger-Poisson scheme in the slab.
 It includes the SC-potential energy, electron density, electric field and relative permittivity values.
-* Bandstructure of the 2DES along high-symmetry points within the irreducible Brillouin zone.
+* Band structure of the 2DES along high-symmetry points within the irreducible Brillouin zone.
 The bands calculation can be total (without projections), projected onto the atomic orbitals or projected onto a set of planes.
 * Fermi surface and, more generally, energy slices with or without projections onto the atomic orbitals.
 * Decomposition of electron density into the atomic orbitals contributions.
 * Envelope wavefunctions at gamma point calculation.

-Furthermore, you can analyze the simulations results by Matplotlib interactive plots and generate customized high quality plots for publishing.
+Furthermore, you can analyze the simulations outputs by Matplotlib interactive plots and generate customized high quality plots for publishing.

 ### License